-To model a solar system, you'd start with a model of Planets and Satellites, which are the entities we will be dealing with.
-A planet can have many satellites, so there is a relationship between our entities.
-Using nothing more than the idea of "Planets" and "Satellites", you can go a long way towards modeling a solar system.
+To model a chess game, you'd start with a model of Players and Chess Pieces, which are entities.
+A player has many chess pieces, so there is a relationship between our entities.
+Using nothing more than the idea of "Players" and "Chess Pieces", you can go a long way towards modeling the game of chess.